The Lower Merion Soccer Club is the result of the merger of four small soccer

 The Outdoor State Cup game was a thriller.
 Council Rock was holding on to

-a 1-0 lead late in the when Claire Laver ripped a 25 yard left footed rocket
+a 1-0 lead late in the game when Claire Laver ripped a 25 yard left footed rocket

 into the net to tie the score.
 The game went into overtime, both teams